progressivepull/Salesforce/Platform_Developer_I/Developer_Console_Basics/Navigate_and_Edit_Source_Code/Problem_&_Solution.md

 * Create this page as StationCheck in Setup > Visualforce Pages, and paste in the modified code.

 * Later, you can bind these inputs to controller logic to track each engineer’s check-in and send mission updates.

+ERROR:
+In the StationCheck Visualforce page, we can’t find a commandButton that saves the checklist.
+Make sure the commandButton tag includes action="{!save}".